-Choosing a job is a bit like buying a house, you should be clear about what your requirements are.
+Choosing a job is a bit like buying a house, you should be clear about what your requirements are and what you are prepared to compromise.
 You will need to balance what you want with what is available in the job market.